fdch/fdch.github.io/presentation/application.rst

 We are looking for our beloved, bright, warm, quiet, and ample place in Berlin We would like to introduce ourselves so that you can get a warm idea of whom you will rent your apartment.

+  We have made a website with a longer presentation so that you can briefly get to know us, our cats, why we came to Berlin, and what we want to do here.
+Please, check it out here: `fdch.github.io/presentation`_.

 We came to Germany to start a new life.
 We have moved to Berlin in late July 2022, and we have enough savings to afford this new beginning.
 Berenice is also a DJ and Federico is also a programmer.
 Please, have a look at the rest of our information and documents in this application.

 For us, it is essential you know we come with our two kittens: Elektra and Panchita.
 We believe that taking responsibility for our actions is fundamental, that is why we decided to bring them.
-They are almost two years old, friendly and playful, and enjoy when we take them in their evening walks in the park.
+They are almost two years old, very clean, friendly, and playful.
+They enjoy when we take them in their evening walks in the park.
+They are also very respectful of plants and furniture.

 At the moment, we live in a friend's apartment but soon we have to find our own.
 We can adapt to different spaces and places.
 Because we are musicians, at home **we practice silence**, and so we enjoy a quiet space.
 We sometimes work from home with headphones, but we prefer to make our music in studios and spaces with immersive sound systems.

   Together, we have a duo called **toros**.
   Check it out if you are interested: `toros.github.io`_

 Here is something about each of us: